 France is the first country to place a ban on a new breast implant linked to cancer.
 The ban is on several breast implant models produced by six companies.
 A rare type of cancer that attacks the body’s immune system has been linked to these breast implants.
 Out of 400,000 women with breast implants in France, 70,000 are likely to have the banned implants.

-France resulted to the ban as a precautionary measure due to the ‘rare though serious’ implications these implants pose.
-The national agency reported cancer in 59 women using the breast implants and 3 out of the 59 had died.
+France went for the ban as a precautionary measure due to the ‘rare though serious’ implications these implants pose.
+The national agency reported cancer in 59 women using breast implants and 3 out of the 59 had died.
 The agency added that the more the implant was rough and textured the more it was risky due to anaplastic large-cell lymphoma (ALCL).

 The agency has recorded 28 cases in Canada out of the 457 ALCL cases in implant wearers worldwide.
 These figures were compiled by the US Food and Drug Administration.

 History and Founder

 Patient stories can bring positive or negative change in the healthcare industry.
 PIP- Poly Implant Prothese Company was a victim of such when a breast implant scandal broke out: cutting-cost decisions led to substandard products and eventually caused injuries that forced key regulatory updates.

 A plastic surgeon Henri Arion, in 1965 introduced breast implants to France.
 A former butcher Jean-Claude Mas turned into a salesperson and together until Henri died in a plane crash and Mas went ahead and launched PIP in 1991.